egmaminta/egmaminta.github.io/_posts/2025-06-05-ai_agents_vs_agentic_ai.md

   Figure 1: BabyAGI autonomous software architecture.
 </div>

 By late 2023, Agentic AI systems emerged as a more complex collaboration of multiple AI agents, each with specialized roles that collectively decompose a primary goal into sub-goals (that are easily manageable by each agent).
 Based on my personal experience, whenever I build an agentic-driven app, I always start with a **goal decomposition** process.
 From a complex, vague goal, I work my way down to simple, specific sub-goals.
 Then, I create **roles** for each agent that will be responsible for achieving each sub-goal.
 Lastly, I design the **communication protocols** between agents via **hand-offs**.
 Recently, Google announced [**Agent-to-Agent (A2A) Protocol**](https://developers.googleblog.com/en/a2a-a-new-era-of-agent-interoperability/), a proposed standard developed for AI agent interoperability across different frameworks and vendors.
-This protocol is built around five core principles: **embracing agentic capabilitie**, **building on existing standards**, **securing interactions by default**, **supporting long-running tasks**, and **ensuring modality agnosticism**.
+This protocol is built around five core principles: **embracing agentic capabilities**, **building on existing standards**, **securing interactions by default**, **supporting long-running tasks**, and **ensuring modality agnosticism**.
 I have to agree that these core principles are essential for a responsive and scalable agentic system.

 {%
   include embed/video.html